 Lock the Mac OS X Desktop via Menu Bar

-- Launch “Keychain Access” located in /Applications/Utilities/ or you can launch it through Spotlight
+- Launch “Keychain Access”, which is located in /Applications/Utilities/ or you can launch it through Spotlight

 - Select the checkbox next to “Show Status in Menu Bar” so that it is checked

 Now that the lock menubar item is enabled, you’ll find a little lock icon in your menu bar.
 Once the menu item is enabled, just click on the lock icon and drag down to “Lock Screen” to immediately lock your Mac OS X desktop.

 To regain access to the Mac, you’ll need to enter your login credentials.

 This is a nice hidden feature of Mac OS X and I’m not sure why it’s buried in the Keychain utility rather than a system preference.
 If you’re wanting to dig a little deeper you can find other uses for Keychain including finding a forgotten wireless password and discovering web login credentials.